 If this seems like it will require time and resources that you do not have, you do not need to worry.
-The Birth Injury Lawyers Group may be able to assign a Chicago hypoxic-ischemic encephalopathy lawyer to help you with these tasks.
-To begin with a free case assessment from our client intake team, call us today at (800) 222-9529.
+A Chicago hypoxic-ischemic encephalopathy attorney can help you with these tasks and move the process along to avoid missing any state-mandated deadlines.

-The Birth Injury Lawyers Group takes on birth injury cases in order to advocate for victims of medical negligence.
+Birth injury lawyers take on cases in order to advocate for victims of medical negligence.
 No parent should have to watch their child suffer or mourn the loss of their infant due to preventable birth injuries or conditions.

-If you decide to work with us after your initial complimentary consultation, our team is prepared to take over your case and go to work for you.
-The services we offer are meant to make this process as simple as possible for you—we will provide the time and resources to:
+The services that many Chicago hypoxic-ischemic encephalopathy attorneys offer are meant to make this process as simple as possible for you.
+They can provide the time and resources to:

 - Investigate the cause of your baby’s HIE and related conditions

 - Review and compile evidence that supports our theory of the case

 - Identify your recoverable damages and determine their overall value

 - Present the case to the liable party, the insurance company, and the court if necessary

 - Advocate and negotiate for you in communications with the parties involved

 - Address your questions and concerns along the way